Entering Gambia From Northern Senegal

 Corruption level – ⚠

-Gambians will try to get money out of you, but won’t press the issue if you don’t want to hand over your cash.
-When entering Gambia, a cheeky officer tried to tell me and some Europeans that we needed to pay for an entry stamp, but happily stamped our passport and let us go when we refused.
+Gambians will try to get money out of you, but won’t press the issue.
+When entering Gambia, a cheeky officer tried to tell me and some Europeans that we needed to pay for an entry stamp to get money out of us.
+We refused and entered with no problems.

 Overall – 👍👍👍